 The other change is that until the 1990s, A-road service areas would usually involve a fuel supplier and a restaurateur agreeing to go into business together.
 Instead, official "development zones" began to be designated, where land next to an A-road would be broken up and leased to a number of interested businesses.
 This meant new A-road service areas would offer more choice, although it would usually be the same few franchises.

-While this rule was stepped up in 2013, the rule changes only apply to changes made after that date.
-Old contracts still apply to older service areas.
 Highway authorities have ruled out taking action against service areas with poor quality or an uninspiring choice of food, although local authorities can still take action against genuine health hazards.